wng6w8w8rc-gif/fe-archi-planning/README.md

 3. **Documentation**: Clear folder structure and comments indicate v1 is legacy
 4. **Team Awareness**: Regular reminders that v1 is frozen

-## Rollback Plan ⚠️ **MANDATORY**
+## Rollback Plan

-Even though feature flags and zero downtime are in place, it's important to have an explicit rollback plan in case critical issues are discovered in v2.
+Even though route version configuration and zero downtime are in place, it's important to have an explicit rollback plan in case critical issues are discovered in v2.

 ### To Revert to v1

-1. **Disable Feature Flag**
+1. **Update Route Version Config**

-   - Set `FEATURE_FLAGS.V2_ROUTES.enabled = false` in `src/config/feature-flags.ts`
+   - Set the route's version to `false` in `src/config/routes.ts` (e.g., `home: false`)
    - Commit and deploy immediately

-2. **Clear User State (if needed)**

-   - Clear local storage or reset clientId for affected users
-   - This ensures users don't get stuck in v2 routes
-   - Can be done via:
-     - Client-side: Clear browser/app storage
-     - Server-side: Reset user session flags (if stored)

-3. **Redeploy**
+2. **Redeploy**
    - v1 routes become active again automatically
    - All users will be routed back to v1 code paths